M-Sport World Rally Team: 2023 season

 The team reduced the amount of their cars from 3 to 2, with the third car entered occasionally.
-2022 runners-up Ott Tanak and Martin Järveoja returned to the team, while Pierre-Louis Loubet stepped up to drive the second car, teaming up with Thierry Neuville's former co-driver Nicolas Gilsoul.
+2022 runners-up Ott Tänak and Martin Järveoja returned to the team, while Pierre-Louis Loubet stepped up to drive the second car, teaming up with Thierry Neuville's former co-driver Nicolas Gilsoul.
 Greek privateer Jourdan Serderidis entered selected events like Monte-Carlo and Mexico.

 Last year's factory crew Adrien Fourmaux and Alexandre Coria will represent M-Sport's WRC-2 team, joined by former Hyundai juniors Grégoire Munster and Louis Louka, as well as reigning WRC-3 Junior champion Robert Virves with new co-driver Hugo Magalhaes.

 Craig Breen and new co-driver James Fulton left the team after just one year and returned to Hyundai.
 Gus Greensmith and Jonas Andersson also left the team and switched to WRC-2.

-Tanak and Järveoja took M-Sport's first win since 2022 Rallye Monte Carlo on 2023 Rally Sweden.
+Tänak and Järveoja took M-Sport's first win since 2022 Rallye Monte Carlo on 2023 Rally Sweden.